Keith Administration Building 211

 Associate Professors: Kathleen Besinque, PharmD, MSEd (Pharmacy); Cha-Chi Fung, PhD (Medical Education)

-Assistant Professors: Dixie Fisher, PhD (Medical Education); Lori Marshall, PhD, MSN (Pediatrics); Niurka Rivero, MD (Pediatrics); Samuel Yanofsky, MD, MSEd (Anesthesiology)
+Assistant Professors: Todd Chang, MD, MACM, FAAP (Clinical Pediatrics); Dixie Fisher, PhD (Medical Education); Anne Vo, PhD (Medical Education); Samuel Yanofsky, MD, MSEd (Anesthesiology)

 The Master of Academic Medicine is offered by the Keck School of Medicine in collaboration with the Schools of Dentistry and Pharmacy.
 The goal is to develop leaders who will create and enhance academic and training programs for health care professions globally.
 Academic medicine is defined in broad terms as relating to those who lead training worldwide in medicine or in other health care related fields.
 Enacting this vision is possible due to the flexible delivery model selected.
 The program employs a hybrid model, combining on-campus face-to-face sessions, blended with online course work.
 During the 32-unit program, the majority of sessions will be delivered using interactive online delivery methods.
 All students will also be on campus for one-week intensive sessions in the spring of each year, which focus on community building and the development and evaluation of skills.